 Software is at the heart of nearly every aspect of modern life, from finance and healthcare to government and telecommunications.
-As the use of software systems continues to expand, so does their complexity.
-Despite the vast investments made in software development, the end products don’t always meet user expectations or deliver the desired reliability.
-This specialisation is designed to equip you with the skills needed to develop high-quality software.
-You'll learn solid, research-based methods, techniques, and tools for modeling, building, analyzing, and verifying software systems.
+As software systems expand, their complexity also increases.
+Consequently, despite significant investments in development, the end products do not always meet user expectations or ensure reliability.
+Therefore, this specialisation equips you with the skills to develop high-quality software.
+In addition, you will learn research-based methods, techniques, and tools for modeling, building, analyzing, and verifying software systems.

-The primary goal of the specialisation in software foundation and technology is to explore how we can efficiently build high-quality software.
-How can we safeguard against unintended bugs or potential malicious attacks on our software infrastructure?
-And how can we ensure and prove the guaranteed correctness of our software?
-We are a diverse team of researchers/lecturers, covering a wide range from the logical foundations underlying software, to concrete software technologies and tools that boost software development and verification.
-We are happy to teach you and to supervise your research projects on i.e.:
+The primary goal of this specialisation in software foundation and technology is to explore how we can efficiently build high-quality software.
+For example, how can we safeguard against unintended bugs or malicious attacks?
+Furthermore, how can we ensure and prove the correctness of software?
+To address these challenges, our diverse team of researchers and lecturers covers areas ranging from logical foundations to practical technologies and tools.
+Moreover, we actively involve students in research projects, including:

 Please note that details regarding general programme structures and brief study plans are subject to change and are not legally binding.
 Only the official regulations and study plans are authoritative.